-The Principal has overall responsibility for the development of IHPs for pupils with medical conditions.
-This has been delegated to the SENDCo and First Aid Lead.
+The principal has overall responsibility for the development of IHPs for pupils with medical conditions.
+This has been delegated to Joannie Jones (SENDCO).

 Plans will be reviewed at least annually, or earlier if there is evidence that the pupil's needs have changed.